Guitar Technique Tip of the Month

 Incorporate the technique into an actual piece

-Now, let's begin to incorporate the technique into one complete measure of our Sor Study, but still left hand alone.
+Now, let's begin to incorporate the technique into one complete measure of our Sor Study, but still focusing on the right hand alone.

 We will use measure #3 as our starting point.
 But of course, the technique and method of mastering it may be applied to many other pieces.
 Example No. 4: